cooknat/story-paths-extra/README.md

-Instructions for running
-Type ruby stories.rb in the command line

-Approach to design and implementation
+# Approach to design and implementation

-choosing the technology
+## Choosing the technology

+With limited experience in any server side technology, I spent some time looking at Node.js, Rails and Sinatra.

-designing the data structure
+## Designing the data structure

-step by step
+## Process
   front end
   got routes working
   fiddled about with data structure - using pos or not